Updated: 20th February 2023

 Certain bee species use their legs to help them gather materials for nesting - notably carder bees of various types.

 The wool carder bee is a prime example of this.
-It typically uses its legs and feet to help it gather hairs from plants such as lamb's ear, and transport them back to its nest where it will use the fine hairs to line and plug its nest cells, typically in hollow plant stems.
+It uses its legs and feet to help it gather hairs from plants such as lamb's ear, and transport them back to its nest where it will use the fine hairs to line and plug its nest cells, typically in hollow plant stems.

 I first shared the image below on my page do bees have knees?